- 1873 Springfield Trapdoor Carbine Load Data

-1873 Springfield Trapdoor Carbine Serial Numbers
+- 1873 Springfield Carbine Serial Numbers

 Click here to see ALL the Trapdoor Rifles Available in our December 2013 Premiere Firearms Auction!